ionic-team/ionic-framework/core/src/components/select-option/readme.md

 };
 ```

-> Note: In the CSS examples, the selectors could be combined together, but are separated out in order to better explain what each selector is for.
+> Note: In the CSS examples, some of the selectors could be combined together, but are separated out in order to better explain what each selector is for.

 ### Customizing Individual Options